 What do people look at when they are in a tube train?

 How does the nature of illumination impact on the audience for an advertising site?
 Is there an advantage to rear-illumination or digital?
-What is the order of the difference?
+Does it make a difference if you are driving or walking?
+What is the order of these differences?

 Re-contact studies for airport users

 If you fly off on holiday or business, your GPS records are of little use to a GB audience study.
 We re-contact air travellers so that we can link them to our stay-at-home respondents.

 What do moving images do to hit rates?
 How much earlier do you see a moving ad than a static one?
 Eye-tracking work calibrates the effect of scrolling and digital motion on hit-rates.

 How far do taxis travel?
 Where do they go?
 How long are they moving and stationary?
 Does this vary by city?
 Involved placing GPS meters with taxis in three cities across GB and underpins the taxi modelling.